 Saran Stewart, 2004-2005 President, University of Miami Caribbean Student Association

-The Cricket World Cup will generate a lot of revenue for Jamaica in terms of tourism, hotels, employment, labor, and infrastructure.
+On Jamaica: The Cricket World Cup will generate a lot of revenue for Jamaica in terms of tourism, hotels, employment, labor, and infrastructure.
 Increasing the revenue for the economy definitely will be significant because of the popularity, the fan base that follows the Cricket World Cup internationally, so we’ll have international recognition from that.

 On the Caribbean: Right now the Caribbean is seen as a tourist industry, and there is a stigma of violence that surrounds the Caribbean.
 When the World Cup goes to the Caribbean in March, it will have a positive impact basically on the world wide community, on what the Caribbean can offer more so than just a tourist stop.
 It will have a very positive impact on the reputation of the Caribbean as a whole, and it will not just be seen as a tourist landmark but seen more as a sports entity which is universally and internationally known.
 We are hosting the Cricket World Cup!
 We are becoming more renown as a sports Caribbean world and not just a tourist destination or violent place.